 Step 2: Ascertain whether the Exchange Fluctuation is on Revenue/ Capital Account:

 The exchange fluctuations which are not related to acquisition, installation, disposition of any capital asset, such fluctuations are treated to arise on Revenue Account.
 For Example, the realized/ unrealized exchange fluctuation gain/loss which have been arisen on transaction with Trade Receivables, Trade Payables, Working Capital ECBs (External Commercial Borrowings) etc. are fluctuation impacts on Revenue Account.

 Exchange Fluctuations arises on Capital Account:

 The exchange fluctuations which are related to acquisition, installation, disposition of any capital asset, such fluctuations are treated to arise on Capital Account.
 For Example, the realized/ unrealized exchange fluctuation gain/loss which have been arisen on capital creditors, outstanding ECBs taken for acquisition/ installation of any capital assets etc. are fluctuation impacts on Capital Account.

 Step 3: Tax Treatment

 Exchange Fluctuation Impacts on Revenue Account Transactions:

 As per the provisions of Income tax laws, the exchange fluctuations arises on transactions relating to Revenue Account shall be allowed as deduction (in case of loss) or taxed (in case of gain) in the year in which such gain/loss arise.
 Further to clarify that the unrealized exchange fluctuation gain/loss are also allowed as deduction in the year in which the same has been accounted for.
-The same has been affirmed by Supreme Court in the case of Commissioner of Income Tax, Delhi vs. M/s Woodward Governor India Private Limited.
+Supreme Court in the case of Commissioner of Income Tax, Delhi vs. M/s Woodward Governor India Private Limited.